j0shbl0ck/Intune_Deployment/App Configurations/Adobe Acrobat Reader DC/README.md

 This runs the Adobe Acrobat Reader DC setup silently with no prompts or special configuration.
 1. Download the latest version of Adobe Acrobat Reader DC: https://get.adobe.com/reader/enterprise/
-2. Wrap the file via IntuneWinAppUtil
+2. Wrap the file and scripts via IntuneWinAppUtil

 **INTUNE APPLICATION SETUP**
 ----------------------------